New Zealand is closed for travel, while domestic restrictions are completely lifted.

 Are COVID-19 tests required to travel to New Zealand?

-- All arrivals to New Zealand must present a negative PCR test, no older than 72 hours, and be tested upon arrival, and on the 3rd and 12th day of their quarantine.
+- All arrivals to New Zealand must present a negative PCR test, no older than 72 hours.

 Is public transportation open in New Zealand?